 A global perspective comes naturally to the campus community.
-U.S. News & World Report ranks Earlham sixth among all colleges and universities in the United States for the percentage of international students enrolled.
+Earlham is ranked fifth by U.S. News & World Report among liberal arts colleges for its percentage of international students enrolled.

 With such a variety of students, campus life at Earlham is both lively and welcoming.
 Earlham embraces cultural and individual differences alike and offers unparalleled opportunities for leadership, friendship, and community.